-Quick, simple and cost effective, an Ecological Walkover Survey is ideal for any situation where planning consent is already in place but the developer requires clarity to ensure that contractors adhere to legislation around protected species.
+Quick, simple and cost-effective, an Ecological Walkover Survey is ideal for any situation where planning consent is already in place but the developer requires clarity to ensure that contractors adhere to legislation around protected species.
 It acts as an alternative to a PEA survey with a less comprehensive approach and a lower overall price.

 What is an Ecological Walkover Survey?

 An Ecological Walkover Survey is an appraisal of an area of land that is faster than many other types of ecology survey and, as such, is designed to avoid delaying the development process.
-A broad type of survey, it is used as a way of highlighting potential ecological issues in the area and explain the likely ecological constraints due to inhabiting European protected species.
+A broad type of survey, it is used as a way of highlighting potential ecological issues in the area and explaining the likely ecological constraints due to inhabiting European protected species.

 Not only is this type of survey relatively cheap, but it could also save money further down the line by eliminating the need for other costly assessments.
 In some cases, it may be all that is required on a small, simple area of land.
-Additionally, ecologists will often use existing ecological data to assess wildlife habitats in the specific area to minimise the amount of unnecessary time physically spent on the land during a field study.
+Additionally, trained ecologists will often use existing ecological data to assess wildlife habitats in the specific area to minimise the amount of unnecessary time physically spent on the land during a field study.

 Ecological Walkover Survey Cost

 As a cheaper alternative, this type of assessment typically costs less than other ecology surveys.
-However, the price based on your site will be dependent on your plot of land, project, the intentions of the project team, and the specific circumstances.
+However, the price based on your site will be dependent on your plot of land, the project, the intentions of the project team, and the specific circumstances.
 At ecologysurveys.uk, the cost of our Ecological Walkover Survey starts at £399.

 Designed to adhere to best practice guidelines in new developments, a BREEAM Assessment ensures that new infrastructure is developed within the suggested structure of the globally recognised Building Research Establishment’s Environmental Assessment Method.